imagekitio/docs-keep-a-changelog/features/billing-alerts.md

 You can follow the following steps to set up billing alerts:

 1. Navigate to your [billing alerts screen](https://imagekit.io/dashboard/billing/alerts)
-2. Enter the `Threshold amount` in the form
+2. Enter the 'Threshold amount' in the form
-3. Press 'Enter' or click `Save` button
+3. Press 'Enter' or click on the 'Save' button

 You may also review your recent invoices to find a suitable billing amount.